Photo a Day for a Year

 Q & A with Instant.32.Project as we ask what were some of the challenges of taking a polaroid a day for a whole year.

-What are your top 5 favorite pictures from this project & explain why.
+What are your top 5 favorite pictures from this project?

-1. 3/8/24 - Choosing this one as my favorite was a difficult choice.
+03/08/2024 - Choosing this one as my favorite was a difficult choice.
 All of them were, really.
 But this is probably the one that I was most excited about when it turned out.
 I tried a number of different experimental techniques throughout the year, but this one actually combines several techniques that I don’t see many people use.
-I was inspired by Man Ray’s “Rayographs” which lead me towards John Black’s “Polagrams” and found a way to combine them with the DIY double exposure idea I came up with by layering two Polaroid transparencies on top of eachother, and placed them on an unexposed sheet of FP-100C, and quickly flashed it with green light.
-I also made two others this day, and even made two different posts about them, each one using a different one of the transparencies and slightly different approaches, but this is the one that stood out to me as my favorite
+I was inspired by Man Ray’s “Rayographs” which lead me towards John Black’s “Polagrams” and found a way to combine them with the DIY double exposure idea I came up with by layering two Polaroid transparencies on top of each other.
+Then I placed them on an unexposed sheet of FP-100C, and quickly flashed it with green light.
+I also made two others this day, and even made two different posts about them, each one using a different one of the transparencies and slightly different approaches, but this is the one that stood out to me as my favorite.

-4. 9/17/23 – I took a lot of Polaroids of my wife throughout the year.
+09/17/2023 – I took a lot of Polaroids of my wife throughout the year.
 This one stands out as one of my favorites.
-I love all the shades of green, and the way my wife’s pink shirt and red hair really pops against it, as well as the framing of her face between the branches of the plant, and the bokeh effect from the SX70
+I love all the shades of green, and the way my wife’s pink shirt and red hair really pops against it, as well as the framing of her face between the branches of the plant, and the bokeh effect from the SX70.

 How much did you spend on film for this project?
 How many cameras did you use?

-I didn’t really keep track of exactly how much I was spending on film, that might have been a good idea haha.
-But I would estimate that it was in the ballpark of $900 throughout the year.
-It could have been less if I had taken more advantage of buying in bulk from Polaroid directly, but I didn’t always have the funds to make those bulk purchases, so a lot of the times I was just making a quick trip to Walmart (there are no cool local camera stores near me that sell Polaroid film) and grabbing a pack of 600, I-Type, or Instax Wide film.
+I didn’t really keep track of exactly how much I was spending on film, that might have been a good idea.
+I would estimate that it was in the ballpark of $900 throughout the year.
+It could have been less if I had taken advantage of buying in bulk from Polaroid directly.
+But I didn’t always have the funds to make those bulk purchases, so a lot of the times I was just making a quick trip to Walmart.
+There are no cool local camera stores near me that sell Polaroid film to pick up a pack of 600, I-Type, or Instax Wide film.

 I think I used 13 different cameras throughout this project.
 Including the SLR 680, SX-70, 600 One Step Close Up, Now+, One Step+, Lomo’Instant Wide, Fuji Instax Wide 200, Graflex Crown Graphic (with Lomograflok back), Polaroid Macro 5 SLR, Polaroid 180 Land Camera, the 250 Land Camera, a 100 Land Camera modified to have manual controls, and one post with the Polaroid Go.